vkwho4250/react-frontend-journal/README.md

 ### The purpose of this project is to learn and gain practice with:

 -  React framework
--  Components and states
+-  Components and states (and associated props and lifecycle)

-### Current Status - In Progress
+### Current Status: In Progress

--  Frontend is set up and functional
+-  Front-end is set up and functional
--  Server and database has not been incorporated yet
+-  Next steps - add back-end and server to project